-How long can I retain the reports?
+How long can I retain reports?

-While configuring storage account, you can select retention period of reporting data in the storage account (using step 6 in Configure storage account for reports section above).
-Besides that, you can Analyze reports in excel and save them for a longer retention period, as per your needs.
+When you configure a storage account, you can select a retention period for report data in the storage account.
+Follow step 6 in the previous "Configure storage account for reports" section.
+You also can analyze reports in Excel and save them for a longer retention period, based on your needs.

-If I have already configured the storage account to view reports, can I change the configuration to use another storage account?
+If I already configured the storage account to view reports, can I change the configuration to use another storage account?

-|After setting up the storage account for Backup Reports, Storage Account still shows Not Configured.||If you configured storage account successfully, your reporting data will flow in despite this issue.
-To resolve this issue, go to Azure portal > All services > Diagnostic settings > RS vault > Edit Setting.
-Delete the previously configured setting and create a new setting from the same blade.
-This time set the field Name to service.
-This should show the configured storage account.|
+|After you set up the storage account for Backup Reports, Storage account still shows Not Configured.||If you configured a storage account successfully, your reporting data flows in despite this issue.
+To resolve this issue, go to the Azure portal and select All services > Diagnostics settings > Recovery Services vault > Edit setting.
+Delete the previously configured setting, and create a new setting on the same blade.
+This time, in the Name box, select service.
+Now the configured storage account appears.|

-|After importing Azure Backup content pack in Power BI, the error 404- container is not found comes up.||As suggested in this document, you must wait for 24 hours after configuring reports in Recovery Services vault to see them correctly in Power BI.
-If you try to access the reports before 24 hours, you will get this error since complete data is not yet present to show valid reports.|
+|After you import the Azure Backup content pack in Power BI, a "404- container is not found" error message appears.||As previously mentioned, you must wait 24 hours after you configure reports in the Recovery Services vault to see them correctly in Power BI.
+If you try to access the reports before 24 hours, this error message appears because complete data isn't yet present to show valid reports.|

 After you configure the storage account and import the Azure Backup content pack, the next steps are to customize reports and use a reporting data model to create reports.
 For more information, see the following articles.